talon-one/TalonOne.cs/docs/IntegrationApi.md

 Update customer session

 Update or create a [customer session](/docs/dev/concepts/entities#customer-session).
 For example, use this endpoint to share the content of a customer's cart with Talon.One and to check which promotion rules apply.  **Note:** The currency for the session and the cart items in the session is the same as the Application that owns this session.  **Session management**  The Talon.One platform supports multiple simultaneous sessions for the same profile.
 If you have multiple ways of accessing the same Application you can either:  - Track multiple independent sessions or, - Use the same session across all of them.
 You should share sessions when application access points share other state, such as the user's cart.
 If two points of access to the application have independent states, for example a user can have different items in their cart across the two) they should use independent customer session ID's.
-See more information and tips about session management in [Entities](/docs/dev/concepts/entities#customer-session).  **Sessions and customer profiles**  To link a session to a customer profile, set the `profileId` parameter in the request body to a customer profile's `integrationId`.
-To track an anonymous session use the empty string (`\"\"`) as the `profileId`. **Note:** You do **not** have to create a customer profile first.
+See more information and tips about session management in the [documentation](/docs/dev/concepts/entities#customer-session).  **Sessions and customer profiles**  - To link a session to a customer profile, set the `profileId` parameter in the request body to a customer profile's `integrationId`. - While you can create an anonymous session with `profileId=\"\"`, we recommend you use a guest ID instead.  **Note:** You do **not** have to create a customer profile first.
 If the specified profile does not exist, an empty profile is created automatically.  **Performance tips**  Updating a customer session returns a response with the requested integration state.
 You can use the `responseContent` property to save yourself extra API calls.
 For example, you can get the customer profile details directly without extra requests.
-You can also set `runRuleEngine` to `false` to prevent unwanted rule executions.
-This allows you to improve response times.
-If `runRuleEngine` is set to `true`, the response also includes:  - The effects generated by the triggered campaigns. - The created coupons and referral objects.
 For more information, see the [integration tutorial](https://docs.talon.one/docs/dev/tutorials/integrating-talon-one).

 ### Example
 ```csharp